mailgun/documentation/source/api-sending.rst

 .. include:: samples/send-tagged-message.rst

-An example of how to resend a message:
+An example of how to resend a message: You can do this from the time the original email was provided to Mailgun up to the email expiration time from our system.
+By default, emails are stored for 72 hours.
+Note: The full URL to the POST request is the exact url found in storage.url of your accepted or delivered events/logs

 .. include:: samples/resend-simple-message.rst